 There should be sufficient data available for understudies and expert preparation.

-Go strengthen the expert programs, there should be rooms open for entry-level, residency and propelled degrees.
+To strengthen the expert programs, there should be rooms open for the entry-level, residency, and propelled degrees.

 Sufficient time and resources should be allotted to enhance the research initiatives at the institution.

 The AVMA top-notch officers consist of President, President-Elect, Vice President, Treasurer, Board of Directors Chair, Board of Directors Vice-Chair, Executive Vice President, and Assistant Executive Vice President.